invertedv/testGo/docs/tutorial.md

 A feature of the fannie [app](https://pkg.go.dev/github.com/invertedv/fannie) is that it creates a field "bucket" that assigns each loan an integer value 0 through 19.
 This value is sticky -- a loan will always get the same value.
 Further, it is uncorrelated with other fields.
-This ensures our three datasets consist of disjoint loans.
+This enables us ensure the three datasets consist of disjoint loans.

-Finally, the queries have a placeholder "%s" in place of a field list.  goMortgage replaces this with the fields needed for the analysis.
+Finally, the queries have a placeholder "%s" instead of an explicit field list. goMortgage replaces this with the fields needed for the run.

 ```
 // This query pulls the data for fitting the coefficients.
 The %s will be replaced with the fields we need.